realzza/web-project-design/index.md

 ### Expectations

 The first secret of coding for the web is that you can teach yourself how to code for the web, on the web.
-In this course you'll often be expected to help yourself by reading documentation, watching tutorials, consulting references, searching forums like [Stack Overflow](https://stackoverflow.com/), and engage in some plain old googling.
+In this course you'll often be expected to help yourself by reading documentation, watching tutorials, consulting references, searching forums like [Stack Overflow](https://stackoverflow.com/), and some plain old googling.
 In class, we will work together in a demo format and you will be expected to follow along on your own machine and learn by doing.

 This is also a course in _visual and media studies_ so we will be engaging in critical looking and critical making.
 Technical exercises for learning and building with HTML/CSS and JavaScript will be supplemented by readings on user-centered design and critical technical practice.
 You'll be asked to notice the designed world around you, both on the web and off, and engage in constructive analysis and criticism of your own and your colleagues' designs in the classroom.